Climb aboard a Wellington treasure

 Getting there

-You can travel to Wellington and experience Cable Car by booking any of the following trains, packages, and tours.
+You can travel to Wellington and experience the iconic Cable Car by booking any of the following trains, packages, and tours.
 You can include tickets for the Wellington Cable Car with you package or tour when you book through our Travel Centre.